coldclimate/theapproachablegeek.co.uk/content/blog/vpn.md

 created_at: "2014-04-27"
 title: Always have a VPN handy
 ---
 I've been doing a bit more onsite work on late and was planning to write up some of the things that I've found handy, however that shall have to wait for another day.
-There is one thing that's saved my bacon numerous times however...

-## Always have a VPN connection handy
+There is one thing that's saved my bacon numerous times however... having a VPN connection account handy.

 I use [privateinternetaccess.com](https://privateinternetaccess.com/) but I also hear good things about [vpn.sh](https://vpn.sh/).
 At Less than £40 a year if it saves my bacon even once it's paid for itself.
 Being able to punch your way across and out of somebodies network, wrapping all you traffic in a layer of encryption is invaluable.